Philips ME 70

 The GRP canopy is shedding its fibres quite badly, and dirt is accumulating on them.
-The photocell and lamp had been removed before I received the lantern.

-The aluminium spigot is heavily corroded, however the grub screws can still be turned with little effort.
+The aluminium spigot is heavily corroded; however, the grub screws can still be turned with little effort.

 The lantern was cleaned up on Friday, 28th October 2005, though I decided on this occasion not to repaint the canopy.
 Once the pieces had been allowed to dry, the lantern was reassembled, wired up, and fitted to an AC Ford AC 872 bracket.
 A new lamp was installed and then the lantern was powered up.